 Applying as an International Student

-In 2018, the University of Toronto was ranked number one in Canada for Medicine in the QS Rankings.
+In 2019, the University of Toronto was ranked #1 in Canada for Medicine in the QS Rankings.
 We were also ranked in the world’s top three universities for Clinical Medicine in the 2018 National Taiwan University Rankings.
-And in November, our Faculty of Medicine was named among the world’s top five medical schools by U.S. News & World Report.
+And in November, our Faculty of Medicine was named among the world’s top four medical schools by the 2020 U.S. News & World Report.

 Please take a moment to review our admissions requirements and special application streams outlined below.
 A series of video chats are available to watch on our facebook pages to help with the admissions process.
 You are also welcome to contact our admissions team directly with any questions.